-Ground Water Monitoring Program
+Arkansas Ground Water Monitoring Program

-The ground water program is a voluntary program that offers quality lab testing of ground water samples from agricultural wells to help ensure that producers and applicators are safely using pesticides in accordance with label directions to protect and preserve ground water.
+The Ground Water Program is a voluntary program that offers quality lab testing of ground water samples from agricultural wells to help ensure that producers and applicators are safely using pesticides in accordance with label directions to protect and preserve ground water.
 Find a collection sites map for samples taken in Arkansas.